Altai-man/docs.raku.org/README.md

 ### Installation

-= = WARNING START = =

-As we are in beta, lots of things were re-done in a breaking matter and not everybody likes that transition period.
-While we strive to keep the main, existing website going until this one is accepted (or ouch rejected) and matured, this also means we have to dance around our workflow not to break existing ones, so expect e.g. cloning branches until all the cuts are tied.

-= = WARNING END = =

 The most safe way to run the website locally is to use Docker.
 We provide a Dockerfile which does all the mundane steps for you, so you need to build the container and run it: